spwhitton/git-remote-gcrypt/README.rst

 * Share the updated Repository URL with all participants.

-(The generated Repository ID is not secret, it only exists to ensure that two repositories signed by the same user can not be maliciously switched around.
+(The generated Repository URL is not secret, it only exists to ensure that two repositories signed by the same user can not be maliciously switched around.
 It incidentally allows multiple repositories to all share location.)